SPECIAL ARTICLE

 RESUMEN

 Los casos de veto familiar a la donación de órganos es una práctica generalizada que perjudica seriamente a miles de personas.
 Esta es una práctica establecida en muchos países.
-La negativa de la familia a donar reduce en un 43% las donaciones bajas de los donantes en las Américas, un 25% en Europa (37,3% en el Reino Unido) y u
+La negativa de la familia a donar reduce en un 43% las donaciones bajas de los donantes en las Américas, un 25% en Europa (37,3% en el Reino Unido) y un 54% en Asia.

 Algunos países como Argentina, Francia, Colombia y Gales han intentado revertir su política de donación de órganos de modo de impedir que los parientes revoquen los deseos del donante.
 En la primera parte, revisamos las más recientes reformas legislativas de aquellos países que están tratando de cambiar este escenario.
 En la segunda parte cuestionamos los argumentos más citados para defender el derecho de veto de la familia.
 Concluimos que es imperativo cambiar esta práctica porque el daño causado por el veto familiar es mayor y más grave que el daño potencial de no permitirlo.